fubinf/sedrila/docs/instructors.md

 ## 2. Checking a submission

+### 2.1 The very first time

+Before you check your first submission for a given course, you need to import all instructors' public keys into your `gpg` so that sedrila can identify the "submission.yaml checked" commits of all instructors, not only yourself.

+To do so, go to a student directory that contains a proper `student.yaml` file and call
+`sedrila student --import-keys .`
+This is the only time you will need to call `sedrila student` (as opposed to `sedrila instructor`).

+(On the next course, if the set of instructors is different, you can safely do the same routine again.
+`gpg` can cope with keys it already has imported previously.)

+### 2.2 Regular use

 Call `sedrila instructor student1` or  `sedrila instructor student1 student2`,
 where `student1` and `student2` are two students' git usernames